 - 2(L)(2).
 Initial starts will be double file, rolling starts.
 If during the lineup process any cars fail to keep a proper pace or continually jump-starts the green, the Flagger should point a rolled black flag as a warning.
 Car(s) that still do not keep the proper pace or other infractions may be sent to the back of the lineup. - 2(L)(3).
 If during the initial lineup and before the green flag falls, a car should go dead on the track, they will be put back in their original position unless there is a Judges call. - 2(L)(4).
 Displaying the "one to go" is only required on the initial green flag start.
 Each restart requires at least one "one to go". - 2(L)(5).
 Any driver scrubbing their tires after the "one to go" will be shown a rolled black flag, second offense the driver will go to the back and receive a charged yellow. - 2(L)(6).
+Scrubbing of tires is prohibited while handlers are on the track.
+Driver will be given one warning then sent to the back on second warning. - 2(L)(7).
 If there is an accident on the initial double file start and no call is made there will be one single file restart and no cars will receive a charge yellow.
 All cars receive their initial starting position.
 If Judges determine a car(s) is at fault, that car(s) will receive a charge yellow and start in the back.